mango-jackson-gen1/COM_KandinskyV1/README.md

 # Interactive Drawing & Sound 🎨🎵

 An interactive web application that transforms user drawings into musical notes using p5.js for visuals and Tone.js for sound synthesis.
-As users draw on the canvas, their cursor movements generate musical notes mapped to the C Major scale, with different drawing motions triggering distinct sound behaviors.
+As users draw on the canvas, their cursor movements generate musical notes mapped to different musical scales across four distinct quadrants of the canvas.

 ## 🚀 Getting Started